 Proposal Writing: The Art of Persuasion

 At various times in your life you will need to write a proposal, a statement or statements relating to a project you would like to accomplish.
 Such a proposal is an example of persuasive writing.
 It is addressed to the individual or agency whose resources can allow you to carry out your project.
 Your task is to convince them that you and your project deserve their support.
 Proposal formats vary, but they all need to be highly specific about your goals, methods, preparation for the project, and fit with the funding organization.

-Major Questions to Answer in a Scholarship Proposal
+Major Questions to Answer in a Scholarship or Grant Proposal

 - What do you want to do?

 - Why does it need to be done?

 - Why should we think you are the person to do it?

 - How are you going to do it?

 - Where or to whom have you gone for additional information about (a) researching and developing your project and (b) exploring your fit with the university or other institution where the project will take place?